 I am a graduate of an intensive, Schutzhund-based canine training academy where I was taught how to use the shock collar in punishment-based canine training (telling the dog what he is doing wrong).
 After learning the ins and outs of a shock collar and after witnessing all kinds of dogs endure this kind of training, I never again put a shock collar on a dog.
-I choose to be a positive reinforcement trainer (telling the dog what he is doing correctly) because it is not only humane training, I see no need to harm or scare a dog when I am able to get a high level of obedience and understanding from any dog.
+I choose to be a positive reinforcement trainer (telling the dog what he is doing correctly/using a rewards-based system) because it is not only humane training, I see no need to harm or scare a dog when I am able to get a high level of obedience and understanding from any dog.
 I stand with the countless professionals in the dog training industry who oppose the use of shock, choke or chain collars — there simply is no need to use such tools.
 These tools are outdated and in many countries they are illegal.

 I am a Certified Canine Behaviourist through INTODogs.
 I am a Fear Free Certified Trainer and one of the first trainers in the country to obtain that certification through Dr. Marty Becker’s Fear Free Program.
 I was certified through the Certification Council for Professional Dog Trainers (CPDT-KA) but I decided in 2020 to not renew with that organization because of their willingness to certify trainers who use painful methods and tools.
 I have retired as an AKC Canine Good Citizen Evaluator.
 I achieved the advanced CGC Title for my own dogs and countless client dogs.